Equal detour point

 If the inequality does not hold, then the isoperimetric point possesses the equal detour property as well.

 The equal detour point, isoperimetric point, the incenter and the Gergonne point of a triangle are collinear, that is all four points lie on a common line.
-Furthermore, they form an harmonic range as well (see graphic on the right).
+Furthermore, they form a harmonic range (see graphic on the right).

 The equal detour point is the center of the inner Soddy circle of a triangle and the additional distance travelled by the detour is equal to the diameter of the inner Soddy Circle.